- This story is regularly updated for relevance. Last updated: June 23, 2021

 “In Chicago, you had members who went to class when they were symptomatic or COVID-positive,” Lancom said.
 “Society-wide, we are relying on people who are sick or think they are sick to remove themselves from society.”

-However, many health experts caution returning to the gym if you can avoid it.
+However, many health experts in the early part of 2021 cautioned returning to the gym if you can avoid it.
 Multiple dieticians told Very Well Fit that even if you are vaccinated, you must practice safety precautions at the gym.
-At the very least, you should consistently wear a mask, stay six feet apart from other athletes, and wash your hands often.
-If you can work out at home or outside, even better.

 After you get the vaccine, is it safe to …